TurkServer/docs/index.md

 Router.route('/', function() {
   this.render('home');
 });

+Router.route('/experiment', function() {
+  this.render('experiment');
+});
 ```

 For a more detailed explanation of this code and  a better understanding how routing works, see the [iron-router docs](http://iron-meteor.github.io/iron-router/).
-Essentially, we have told the app that when we navigate to the route `'/'` (i.e. `https://localhost:3000/`), we should see the "home" template.
-That was happening anyway, so we haven't actually changed anything about the behavior of our app -- but now we are better prepared to integrate with TurkServer.
+Essentially, we have told the app that when we navigate to the default route `'/'`, we should see the "home" template, and when we navigate to the route `'/experiment'`, we should see the "experiment" template.

 Now we are ready to add the TurkServer package: